-Wondering what it’s really like being a Spanish Auxiliar and what it takes to become one?
+Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one?
+This is the guide you've been looking for!

-As a single female in her late 30s, assumptions about how and why I landed in Andalusia teaching English part time as a Spanish Auxiliar happen frequently and are often accompanied by curious tonation.
-And although my travel journey is a unique story, my desire to live abroad while experiencing another culture and making a difference is far more relatable.
+As a single female in her late 30s, assumptions about how and why I landed in Andalusia teaching English part-time as a Spanish Auxiliar happen frequently and are often accompanied by curious intonation.
+And although my personal travel journey is a unique story, my desire to live abroad while experiencing another culture and making a difference is far more relatable.

 The content of this blog post will provide answers to your various questions of this remarkable assistant teaching position and shed some light on the qualifications for application.
 Along the way I’ll share some helpful tips, a bit more about my story, and dive into how to unlock your best life abroad in Spain and the Spanish Canary Islands.